2014 Sundarbans oil spill: Environmental issues

 Environmentalists warned that the event was an ecological "catastrophe", as the spill occurred at a protected area where rare dolphins were present.
 Experts expressed concerns that the oil spill will hamper the well-being of the aquatic organisms in the area.
 Wildlife near the river are at a risk of death, because the smell of oil makes breathing difficult.
 Some images indicate that the disaster killed some animals.

 On 13 December 2014, a dead Irrawaddy dolphin was seen floating on the Harintana-Tembulbunia channel of the Shela River.
 However, it was not confirmed that the dolphin's death was caused by the oil spill.
 According to the local residents, few dolphins have been seen in the area since the oil spill.

-Oriental small-clawed otter (Amblonyx cinereus) aquatic carnivore animal lives in the aquatic ecosystem of Sundarbans.
+The oriental small-clawed otter (Amblonyx cinereus) is an aquatic carnivorous animal that lives in the aquatic ecosystem of Sundarbans.
 On 18 December 2014, two dead otters were recovered from the Shela River by forest department workers.
 An autopsy of the two otters confirmed that they had died from ingesting oil.
 The otter is considered to be an endangered species, and has been included in the International Union for Conservation of Nature endangered list.

 A team of forest department workers saw crocodiles, monitor lizards and many other animals smeared with oil at the Chandpai range of the Sundarbans.

 The oil spill is also posing a major threat to the forest's food cycle.
 Reports from various sources showed that the microorganisms, the primary level of the food cycle, are dying.
 The United Nations expressed deep concern over the oil spill, urging the government of Bangladesh to impose a "complete ban" on commercial vessels moving through the forest.

 Shajahan Khan, the shipping minister of Bangladesh, told Bangladesh Sangbad Sangstha that he has talked with environmental experts, and they said that there will likely be no major damage as a result of the oil spill.
 Researchers said that Khan's claim was "unscientific and misleading".

 Ten species that are at risk as a result of the spill have been listed by The National Geographic Traveler.
-These species are the Irrawady dolphins, Bengal tigers, leopards, great egrets, rhesus macaques, northern river terrapins, black-capped kingfishers, chitals, saltwater crocodiles, and horseshoe crabs.
+These species are the Irrawaddy dolphins, Bengal tigers, leopards, great egrets, rhesus macaques, northern river terrapins, black-capped kingfishers, chitals, saltwater crocodiles, and horseshoe crabs.

 The presence of white-rumped vulture (Gyps bengalensis) over the Sundarbans sky also indicated the large scale death of wild fauna.
 The secondary effect of oil spill is always much greater than the primary effects.